 Juliana was luckily left a rich widow, and she had her pick of estates.
 She decided to stay in Dillenburg.
 Her husband was succeeded as Count of Nassau-Dillenburg by his second son, John.
 Shortly after Anna of Egmont died, Juliana urged her son to marry again, and he married Anna of Saxony in 1561.
 Tragedy struck again in 1561 when Juliana stood at the deathbed of her eldest son Philip, the reigning Count of Hanau-Münzenberg, who left behind a pregnant widow.
 A devastated Juliana wrote to William informing him of his half-brother’s death.

 On 17 June 1580, she began to feel unwell, and a doctor was summoned.
 By the time he arrived, she had lost the ability to speak.
 She passed away the next morning around 8 o’clock.
 She had wanted her daughters Catherine and Elisabeth by her side, but both arrived too late to say goodbye.
 Six days later, she was interred in the family crypt in the Stadtkirche in Dillenburg.
-Her son William was assassinated the following year.
-At the time of her death, she had around 160 grandchildren and great-grandchildren and she is the ancestor of many of the current royal houses.
+At the time of her death, she had around 160 grandchildren and great-grandchildren, and she is the ancestor of many of the current royal houses.